tuanalistadedatos/tuanalistadedatos/README.md

 <h1 align="Center">  HELLOOO!
 I'M VÍCTOR &#128075 &#128513</h1>

 Welcome to my GitHub profile!

-I'm an **economist** and **data analyst**, passionate about understanding the world through numbers and sharing insights with others.
+I hold a degree in **Economics** from the Complutense University of Madrid with a specialization in **Data Analysis**.
+The technological world is transforming our lives, which is why I believe that combining finance with data analysis is theperfect mix to boost the results of any company.
+I have a clear goal in mind...
+To improve the quality of life for every individual.

 ---